 How & When is PGT Performed

 Preimplantation Genetic Testing (PGT) is performed by sampling the developing embryo at the appropriate time point(s) during an In Vitro Fertilization (IVF) cycle.

 Reproductive Genetic Innovations customizes the testing strategy to obtain the most accurate diagnosis for a patient’s embryos.
-Our scientists and genetic counselors work with you and your physician to determine the optimal testing plan for each individual case, based on individual needs in concert with the doctor’s recommendation.
+Our scientists and genetic counselors work with you and your physician to determine the optimal testing plan for each individual case, based on individual needs in concert with the doctor’s recommendations.